-Janet Wolfe, Founder of New York City Housing Authority Symphony Orchestra
+Janet Wolfe, Advisor, Founder of New York City Housing Authority Symphony Orchestra

 A long-time patron of minority musicians in New York City, Janet Wolfe is the inspiration behind the creation of Harlem's music series Music at St. Mary's.
 She founded New York City Housing Authority (NYCHA) Symphony Orchestra in 1971, which she now calls The Housing Symphony, and she hosts a yearly gala benefit concert featuring many of New York City's finest minority chamber musicians every February in honor of Black History Month.
 Many of the musians who perform now with The Harlem Chamber Players have also played in the NYCHA Symphony Orchestra and in some of the yearly gala concerts Ms. Wolfe hosts at Weill Recital Hall at Carnegie Hall.